4D-Barley-Spatial-Transcriptomics/Barley-4D-Gene-Atlas-Public/README.md

 1. Navigate to the JupyterNotebook/container directory

-2. Edit the runJupyterDocker.sh script by updating the following variables:
+2. Edit the runJupyterDocker.sh script by updating the following variables with the absolute path:

 - DATA_DIR: Directory containing your input data
 - PIPELINE_DIR: Directory where the pipeline is stored